codinsonn/codinsonn.dev/packages/@aetherspace/scripts/README.md

 ?
 Where would you like to add this resolver? # features/some-feature  --  importable from: '@app/some-feature'
 ?
 What will you name the resolver function? (e.g. "doSomething") # updateSomeData ?
 Optional description: What will this data resolver do? # Update some data ?
-What else would you like to generate? (auto linked) # GraphQL mutation, POST & PUT route, Typed formState hook ?
-Is this a GraphQL query or mutation? # GraphQL Mutation >>> for updating data ?
+Will this resolver query or mutate data? # Mutation >>> for adding / updating / deleting data ?
+What would you like to generate linked to this resolver? # GraphQL mutation, POST & PUT route, Typed formState hook ?
 Which schema should we use for the resolver arguments? # @app/some-feature - SomeData ?
 Which schema should we use for the resolver response? # @app/some-feature - SomeData ?
 What API path would you like to use for REST? # /api/some/data/[id]